Nationals defeat Cubs 4-3 after both sell off at deadline

 García, a 21-year-old second baseman likely to receive extensive playing time with Turner dealt to the Los Angeles Dodgers, promptly took advantage with a solo homer off Chicago’s Jake Arrieta (5-10) in the second inning.

-So did Paolo Espino (3-2), who Washington did not name as the night’s starting pitcher until after its roster overhaul.
+So did Paolo Espino (3-2), who Washington did not name as the night’s starting pitcher until after it dealt Jon Lester to St. Louis in the afternoon.
 Espino pitched a career-high 5 1/3 innings, yielding his only run on Rafael Ortega’s double in the third.
 He allowed four hits while striking out six for his first victory since June 28.

+“Whatever the role that’s given to me, I’m going to go out there and do my best and give my 100%, give the team a chance to win,” Espino said.
+“That’s my goal.
+Either starting, relieving, closing, anything.”

-The Cubs closed within 4-3 on Patrick Wisdom’s two-run single in the eighth, but Kyle Finnegan pitched a scoreless ninth for his second save.
+The Cubs closed within 4-3 on Patrick Wisdom’s two-run single in the eighth before Washington rookie Gabe Klobosits escaped the jam.
+Finnegan allowed a leadoff single in the ninth before inducing a double play grounder and a lineout to end it.

+“It’s a little bit different out there not seeing the guys and names and big horses that we’re so accustomed to seeing, but I’m happy with the way the guys fought tonight,” Cubs manager David Ross said.

 Arrieta, who was activated from the injured list Friday, allowed two runs in four innings in his first start since July 6.